To reverse-engineer a live database, clickand then from the menu. The figure that follows shows an example of the Reverse Engineer Database wizard.

 If you import objects from more than one schema, there will be a

 MySQL Model page for each schema imported.

-You cannot reverse engineer a live database that has the same name as an existing schema.
-If you wish to do this, first rename the existing schema.
+You cannot reverse-engineer a live database that has the same name as an existing schema.
+To reuse a schema name, you must first rename the existing schema.